Nagaoka-kyō: Overview

 New Year's ceremonies were held at the Nagaoka-kyō palace on New Year's Day in 785, which means that the palace was completed only six months after construction of the capital began.
-The construction of the palace was undertaken over with consideration to opposition from the people of Heijō-kyō to the relocation of the capital.
+The construction of the palace was undertaken with consideration to opposition from the people of Heijō-kyō at the relocation of the capital.
 At that time, it was common for palaces to be built by demolishing the original structures and relocating the buildings to the new site; however, in the case of Nagaoka-kyō, the structures of Heijō-kyō were left intact in situ, and the Naniwa-kyō palace was relocated instead.

 Nonetheless, in September of the same year, Fujiwara no Tanetsugu was assassinated, and several officials associated with the great state temple of Tōdai-ji were implicated.
 Emperor Kanmu's younger brother, Imperial Prince Sawara, was also imprisoned and exiled because of his strong opposition to the move of the capital.
 The prince died while en route to his exile, still harboring a grudge.
 After his death, various incidents occurred in 792, such as famine and epidemics due to drought, the successive deaths of the Empress and other close relatives of Emperor Kanmu, arson of the main hall of Ise Grand Shrine, and the onset of illness of the Crown Prince.
 The following year, an onmyōji declared that these disasters were caused by the onryō, or vengeful spirit of Prince Sawara.
 Despite efforts at appeasing the prince's spirit, heavy rains followed by floods caused great damage to Nagaoka-kyō.
 Wake no Kiyomaro, the aristocrat in charge of flood control proposed relocation of the capital.
 A new site was selected to the northeast in 793 and the capital officially relocated to Heian-kyō in 794.

 After the transfer of the capital, the former Nagaoka-kyō area became the domain of Sugawara no Michizane, and the Nagaoka Tenman-gu Shinto shrine was constructed after his exile in 901.
 Although the name of "Nagaoka" survived as a place name, the actual site of the palace was lost for many centuries.
 The site of the palace was only re-discovered in 1954 and extensive archaeological excavations have been conducted since.